nuryslyrt/AttackImaginator/README.md

 # AttackImaginator

 Welcome to **AttackImaginator**—a project crafted entirely for educational purposes!

 Discover how you can leverage LLMs to enhance your day-to-day work quality and skills, instead of relying blindly on their output.

+Although, it's just another ***scrappy*** pentest tool!

 ## What Does It Do?